 If you do not already have a proper chef knife, it is time to start looking at picking one up.
 A good quality chef knife is essential.
 Be sure to check out our post on chef knives by clicking here.

 What is Mise en Place?

-[dropcap]M[/dropcap]ise en place (or “Meeze”) is the first skill within cooking basics learned in culinary school and has to relate to your entire organizational ability when it comes time to get down and dirty.
-Mise en place translates to everything in place.
-Everything has it’s place, and to organize yourself before you begin to start cooking requires the presence of mind to fully embrace the idea of Mise en Place.
+Mise en place (French pronunciation: [mi zɑ̃ ˈplas]) is foundational skill typically learned very early in culinary arts school.
+Mise en place relates to your entire organizational ability.
+Mise en place translates to everything in place or set up.
+Everything has its place, and to organize yourself before you begin to start cooking requires the presence of mind to fully embrace the idea of Mise en Place.

-We can relate Mise en Place as due diligence in cooking.
+We can describe Mise en Place as due diligence in cooking.
 It means reading your recipe before you start.
 It means gathering your ingredients.
 It means prepping all ingredients and having them ready to go.
-It means preparing your day in advance.
-It means doing today what needs to be done tomorrow.
-It means properly calculating your portioning.
-The number of people you’re serving.

-[dropcap]M[/dropcap]irepoix (meer-pwa) is an vital combination that every cook must know.
-It is the foundation of many sauces, stocks and flavorings.
+Mirepoix (meer-pwa) is a classical French flavor profile used as a base in many modern dishes.
+It is the foundation of many sauces, stocks, and flavorings.
 Mirepoix is a timeless classic that has a fresh, flavorful aroma.
 It is one of my favorite smells personally and I’m sure you’ll learn to love it as much as I do.

 Mirepoix consists of 3 ingredients: Carrot, onion, and celery.
 These 3 ingredients combine in proportion.
 The ratio for mirepoix is: